Rules of the

 9.1 The funds of the League shall be lodged with a Bank or Building Society, to which access should be allowed by the Treasurer plus 2 other Officers agreed by the Executive Committee.

-9.2 Withdrawals can be made by any one of the authorised Officers.
+9.2 Withdrawals can be made by any two of the authorised Officers.

 9.3 The Treasurer shall prepare accounts showing the income, expenditure, and balance of funds for each year ended 30th April.
 These shall be presented at the Annual General Meeting.